-We are a volunteer led charity registered in the UK (1130232), working to improve the lives of orphan children ordinary men and women in Afghanistan.
+We are a volunteer led charity registered in the UK (1130232), working to improve lives of orphans, ordinary men and women in Afghanistan.

 At least 10 million people are thought to have fled the region to avoid the continuous wave of conflict that has troubled Afghanistan over the last 30 years i.e. the Afghan Cold War, the Afghan civil war, and the war between NATO and the Taliban.

 Although many refugees have now returned, at least 2.7 million people remain in voluntary exile because of the appalling conditions at home.

 - One in five Afghan children dies before his or her fifth birthday

 - The average life expectancy of an Afghan adult is below 50